Last Updated on November 2, 2018 by Katty

-Those visiting the town of Orvieto will find the historical fortress of Fontezza dell'Albornoz on the left side of the Piazza Cahen.
+Those visiting the town of Orvieto will find the historical fortress of Rocca or Fortezza dell’Albornoz on the left side of the Piazza Cahen.
 The castle was founded by Spanish Cardinal Albornoz, under the orders of Pope Innocent VI and from the designs of Ugolino di Montemarte, at a site that once held an Etruscan temple and was meant to be a safe base for the Church in the area.

 History of the Castle

-Construction of the fortress, then known as the Rocco di San Martino, began in 1359.
-After the diplomatic and military victories of the Cardinal it was decided that a fortified structure was required in the town and construction begun on the fortess, built against the cliff then known as Porta Rocca.
+Construction of the fortress, then known as the Rocca di San Martino, began in 1359.
+After the diplomatic and military victories of the Cardinal it was decided that a fortified structure was required in the town and construction begun on the fortress, built against the cliff then known as Porta Rocca.
 Work on the castle began at the expense of the local municipality and under the orders of Ugolino of Montemarte, a leading architect of military structures in Italy.

 The castle was built in the typical square shape and was protected by two drawbridges and a moat.
 In the year 1390 the castle was badly damaged and Antonio da Capri built a new fortress on the existing perimeter.
 The fortress was destroyed in 1395 and attempts to reconstruct it were unsuccessful until the mid-15th century.
 At that time another fortress was built in the same design as the original and with additional fortifications.

-When Pope Clement VII fled to Oriveto after the Sack of Rome in 1527 he wanted to ensure the city would have an apply supply of water if ever under siege.
+When Pope Clement VII fled to Oriveto after the Sack of Rome in 1527 he wanted to ensure the city would have a supply of water if ever under siege.
 The Pope ordered a well to be built for the fortress and also had the famous Pozzo di San Patrizio, an artesian well, dug to ensure water would always be flowing into Orvieto.
 The reconstruction of the fort was completed by Paul II and Pope Urban VIII.
 Later it was restored by Alexander VII, as confirmed by the coat of arms gracing the front door.